Speculator (1797 ship): Career

 The articles reporting this engagement mentioned that Speculator was a former gunbrig, and had false guns mounted.
 There is no record of a gun-brig named Speculator during the period 1793 to 1817, either belonging to the Royal Navy or a hired armed vessel.
 It is possible that the Royal Navy purchased her and sailed her under another name, but there is no obvious candidate.

 Speculator remained listed in LR for some years, but with stale data.
-There was no further press mention of a Speculator, Mildrum, master, after 1804.
+One source states that she was employed in the fishery during 1803 and 1807.
+However, there was no further press mention of a Speculator, Mildrum, master, after 1804.